sosnovski/test_work_2/README.md

 - Integrations tests.
 - Implement the ability to support handlers with request parameters.
 - Configuring client and server using options pattern
+- Interface for the cache of issued Challenges